 CPLC (Como Parents of Little Children) — check our CPLC Facebook page for CPLC news & Events

 This is the group for “graders,” our elementary school age children and their parents.
 It’s an opportunity to get together for special events and conversations.
 Parenting is hard work.
 Sharing it together with others who are going through the same things makes it easier and more fun.
-The “Littles” and “Middles” do some shared events each year, like our Fall Festival for the whole congregation, as well as their own activities and gatherings.
+The “Littles” and “Middles” do some shared events each year, like our Fall Festival for the whole congregation, as well as their sing-a-longs and board game nights.
 More people equals more fun.
 Bring your neighbor or buddy along.

 Sunday Morning Gathering Similar to Sunday school, this is an opportunity to meet in either the Middle School group or the High School group.
 It is a chance to explore the stories of the Bible in a small group, while having the input and leadership of an adult in the congregation.
 High School usually focuses on the Gospel text, or one of the readings from that Sunday and frequently ties into some of the sermon as well.
 This helps them to make sense of what they heard in the first service or what they will hear in the second service.